Aliases for KLK8 Gene

 Kallikreins are a subgroup of serine proteases having diverse physiological functions.
 Growing evidence suggests that many kallikreins are implicated in carcinogenesis and some have potential as novel cancer and other disease biomarkers.
 This gene is one of the fifteen kallikrein subfamily members located in tandem in a gene cluster on chromosome 19.
 The encoded protein may be involved in proteolytic cascade in the skin and may serve as a biomarker for ovarian cancer.
 Alternate splicing of this gene results in multiple transcript variants encoding different isoforms. [provided by RefSeq, Jul 2013]

 GeneCards Summary for KLK8 Gene

 KLK8 (Kallikrein Related Peptidase 8) is a Protein Coding gene.
-Diseases associated with KLK8 include Keratosis and Ovarian Cancer.
-Among its related pathways are Collagen chain trimerization and Developmental Biology.
+Diseases associated with KLK8 include Keratosis and Spinal Cord Injury.
+Among its related pathways are Collagen chain trimerization and Spinal Cord Injury.
 Gene Ontology (GO) annotations related to this gene include serine-type endopeptidase activity.
 An important paralog of this gene is KLK5.